 Starting this month, I am please to add one more way I can help writers and publishers reach bookworms or may interest new readers other than their target audience.
-This new service is called Cover Reveal, not a new concept though but will try to do it a bit differently from traditional cover reveals.
-Read more for the early bird discount –>
+This service is called Cover Reveal/Book Spotlight, not a new concept though but will try to do it a bit differently from traditional cover reveals.

 Aha to All in by Jonathan Hagmaier and his co-authors William Long and Jeffrey Smith is not only a memoir of Jonathan’s entrepreneurial phase of life but also contains many lessons that have he struggled and conquered during his journey.

 Do you want to decide for yourself with what to do in your life and create rules and live the way you want?
 Anyone who has the similar desire to be an individual should read The Art of Non-Conformity by Chris Guillebeau.
 This book conveys a simple message that might be hard to digest at times, but if you succeed in the process of digesting this message, you can pursue your dreams willingly.
 The message Guillebeau is wants you to focus on is there’s nothing wrong with being different.
 You don’t have to live your life the way other people expect you to.

 “It’s been my experience in life, if you just keep thinking and reading, you don’t have to work.”